 Many thanks to:

-- EPFL: Prizes and global team organization
+- EPFL: prizes and global team organization

 - The team: María Grandury and Angelika Romanou